<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=196353&amp;fmt=gif">

 As part of getting in the weeds, speak with your business office staff about their experiences, including what problems they may have noticed and the opportunities for improvement they think exist.
 Staff are often in the best position to tell you what is and is not working with your revenue cycle and what should and should not happen to address issues.

-An often-effective way of bringing about improvement is by encouraging staff to step up and help tackle a problem.
+An often-effective way of bringing about improvement is by encouraging surgery center staff to help tackle a problem.
 This may entail challenging them to step outside the comfort zone of their daily work routine.
-For example, you might have an AR specialist who has expressed an interest in credit balances.
+For example, you might have an A/R specialist who has expressed an interest in credit balances.
 If credit balances become an area you want to target, this specialist may be a great person to involve in the effort.

-You should also challenge staff to take a more active role in moving your KPIs in the right direction.
-This may entail assigning staff small projects, such as performing a data analysis to determine why a metric is not where you want it.
+You should also challenge staff to take a more active role in moving your key performance indicators in the right direction.
+Doing so may entail assigning staff small projects, such as performing a data analysis to determine why a metric is not where you want it.

-Suboptimal performance often indicates the need for staff to receive additional education.
-Ask your ASC software vendor if it provides training that can help staff better use its solutions.
+Suboptimal ASC KPI performance often indicates the need for staff to receive additional education.
+Ask your surgery center software vendor if it provides training that can help staff better use its solutions.
 In addition, as noted, there is a lot of education available concerning the ASC revenue cycle that you may want to share with staff.
-It may even be worthwhile to send team members to a conference or allocate time for participation in a webinar.
+It may even be worthwhile to send team members to a conference or allocate time for participation in revenue cycle webinars.

 Revenue cycle staff fill positions that are typically dynamic.
 They tend to experience frequent changes thanks to ever-changing rules and regulations.
 Continuing education is very important to ensuring staff can adequately fulfill their job responsibilities on an ongoing basis.